-Outside areas and boundaries Repair category 1 Notes Outside areas and boundaries appear adequate for purpose, allowing for weathering to the boundary fence at the front of the property.
-There is a section missing of the dividing fence between the subject and neighbour, however we have been advised this will be rectified prior to sale.
+Outside areas and boundaries

+Repair category 1

+Notes Outside areas and boundaries appear adequate for purpose, allowing for areas of cracked/uneven paving.
+On going maintenance should be envisaged.

 Ceilings

 Repair category 1

 Notes No obvious significant defects were noted to the ceiling surfaces.